SQL Server database mail is a critical component of good communication.

 Step 5: Complete Wizard:

-Finally, validate the configuration settings & press the “Finish” button to save the settings in the system.
+Finally, validate the configuration settings and press the “Finish” button to save them in the system.

 Step 6: Now, Configure the SQL Server Agent: